syncfusion-content/uwp-docs/uwp/Calendar/Visible-Date-options.md

 ## Setting Maximum Visible Date

-`VisibleMaxDate` property is used to specify the maximum date in range
+The `VisibleMaxDate` property is used to specify the maximum date in the range.

 {% tabs %}